FedAdapter: Efficient Federated Learning for Modern NLP: Evaluation

 \textbf{Adapter and caching.} Figure \ref{fig:eval-ablation-adapter-cache} shows benefit of adapters and caching.
 Naive use of adapters, e.g. inserting at all layers, may brings notable benefit, e.g., on Jetson TX2 and benchmark \texttt{AGNEWS}, \texttt{Vanilla-Adapter} is 10.1$\times$ faster than \texttt{FT}.
 However, the delays are still too high.
 On RPI 4B, naive use of adapters slows down the model convergence as compared to fine-tuning the whole model.
 By using one static, oracle adapter configuration (\texttt{Adapter$_{oracle}$}), the time-to-accuracy is reduced by up tp 23.0$\times$ compared to \texttt{FT}.
-Employing the activation cache technique (\texttt{Adapter$_{oracle}$+Cache}) further brings 2.1$\times$--3.3$\times$ speedup by reducing the on-device training time.
+Employing the activation cache technique (\texttt{Adapter$_{oracle}$+Cache}) further brings 2.1$\times$--3.3$\times$ speedup.
+In another micro experiment, Figure~\ref{fig:design-cache-perf} shows that, with activation caching, the training time decreases almost linearly with fewer adapter layers to be updated ($D-d_{split}$), and the improvement from caching mechanism increases significantly as well.

 \textbf{Automatic configuration}